zenml-io/zenml/docs/book/component-gallery/model-registries/model-registries.md

 ## Model Registry Concepts and Terminology

-The following are some of the key concepts and terminology used in model
-registries:
+As ZenML the list of the integrated model registries tools and platfornms will grow, each with their own way of managing model groups, versions, and stages.
+It will become increasingly difficult to manage model groups, versions, and stages, a consistent way regardless of the underlying registry tool or service being used.
+To address this, ZenML provides a unified abstraction for model registries using the concepts and terminology of `ModelRegistration`, `ModelVersion`, and `ModelVersionStage`.

-* **ModelRegistration**: A model registration is a presentation of a model group or bucket of different versions of the same model.
-It is a logical grouping of models that can be used to track the different versions of a model.
-A model registration can be created by the user or automatically created by the model registry when a new model is logged.
-It helds information about the model, such as its name, description, and tags that can be set for all versions of the model.
+* **ModelRegistration**: ModelRegistration: A logical grouping of models that can be used to track different versions of a model.
+It holds information about the model, such as its name, description, and tags, and can be created by the user or automatically created by the model registry when a new model is logged.

-* **ModelVersion**: A model version is a specific version of a model.
-It is identified by a unique version number or string and can be associated with a specific pipeline run or expirement run in the context of an experiment tracking system or tool.
-The model version holds information about the model, such as its name, description, tags, and metrics.
-It also holds a reference to the model artifact that was logged to the model registry.
-    In ZenML model version holds a reference to the zenml metadata such as the pipeline name, pipeline run id, and the step name.
+* **ModelVersion**: A specific version of a model identified by a unique version number or string.
+It holds information about the model, such as its name, description, tags, and metrics, and a reference to the model artifact logged to the model registry.
+In ZenML, it also holds a reference to the pipeline name, pipeline run ID, and step name.
+Each model version is associated with a model registration.
-    Its also worth noting that a model version have a model registration associated with it.
-This is the model registration that the model version belongs to.

 * **ModelVersionStage**: A model version stage is a state that a model version can be in.
 It can be one of the following: `None`, `Staging`, `Production`,